artinmohajeri/artinmohajeri/README.md

 When it comes to web development, I have experience working with HTML, CSS, Sass, Bootstrap5, Javascript ES6.
 And let's not forget about Django, where I am experenced working in backend development, building some pretty cool web apps along the way.

-Furthuremore, I am familiar to React js and React frameworks such as Redux and materialUI.
+Furthuremore, I am familiar to React js and React libraries such as materialUI.
 I am constantly learning more about this powerfull framework.

 - (I am also familliar with technologies such as electron and other techniques to create desktop/mobile application just with HTML,CSS,JS)